 Oh, and given that I am very familiar with AC compressor units outside homes and businesses in Cayman, I was astonished to find that my 10kw exterior unit runs so silently (55dba).
 At a distance of over about 3m from the unit, the birdsong is louder.
 Oh, but my neighbour has a portable AC unit running now next door, it is much louder ;)

 Why don’t we have more forward thinking?
-Every house should have disabled access and facilities.
+Every house but every new house should have disabled access and facilities.
 And downstairs!
+Even a lift.
 We all get older!
 They should have specific pipe runs for electricity and gas.
+So reading meters should be easier.
 Not ad-hoc pathways for pipes underground.
-Basements to house air to air HVAC systems.
-Solar panels.
+Basements to should house air to air HVAC systems.
+Solar panels on roofs and sheds in gardens.
+Even a windmill at each street corner.
 If possible ground source heat pumps and air source heat pumps.
 Back up generators.
 Car chargers.
 Great insulation and triple glazing.
 In fact any modern convenience.
 Room to park more than two cars comfortably.
 We have kids who drive!
 ID card readers at the front door so we know who is knocking on your door.
 Similar technology to make a phone call so we know who they are!
+Has anyone got more ideas?

 What that should tell us Nigel is that we are underfunded and underpaid!